-when you are cashed up.
-Buy a 50KG bag of rice and blow the rest!
+This is where you go when you are cashed up.
+Buv a 50KG bag of rice and blow the rest!
 They also sell corn and other grains here.
+All those bags are full of dried fish.
+You can get anything in Chinatown and lots of it. continued next page...